An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: Solving linear least-squares problems

+Other potential problems with using the normal equations include the loss of information when the inner products used to compute the entries of the normal matrix are accumulated (see the discussion in \cite{Bjorckbook2024}).
+Even if the inner products are accumulated in double precision arithmetic, a serious loss of information can occur when the computed normal matrix is stored in the working precision.
+In general, whenever $\kappa(W^{-1/2}J) \ge \epsilon^{-1/2}$ (where $\epsilon$ is the machine precision) we can expect the computed normal matrix to be singular (or indefinite).
+Furthermore, solution methods that explicitly form and factorize the normal equations are not backward stable because it can be shown that the best backward error bound contains a factor $\kappa(W^{-1/2}J)$ \cite{high:02}.
+Nevertheless, using the normal equations is attractive, particularly if only modest accuracy is required or if the problem can be preconditioned to make it well conditioned; for VarDA, we discuss preconditioning in Section~\ref{Sec:preconditioning normal equations}.

-In VarDA, the system \eqref{eq:augmented system} is significantly larger than the normal equations and solution methods can be prohibitively expensive in terms of the memory requirements.
+In VarDA, the augmented system \eqref{eq:augmented system} is significantly larger than the normal equations and solution methods can be prohibitively expensive in terms of the memory requirements.
 However, $K$ is sparse whereas the normal matrix can be much denser (for instance, if $J$ contains a single dense row then the normal matrix is dense).
-Note that, by eliminating $\lambda$ in~\eqref{eq:augmented system}, we recover~\eqref{normal_equations}.
+Note that, by eliminating $\lambda$ in~\eqref{eq:augmented system}, we recover~\eqref{eq:normal_equations}.

-Equations \eqref{normal_equations} and \eqref{eq:augmented system} are examples of large-scale linear systems of equations in which the system matrix is symmetric and the right-hand side vector is known.
+Equations \eqref{eq:normal_equations} and \eqref{eq:augmented system} are examples of large-scale linear systems of equations in which the system matrix is symmetric and the right-hand side vector is known.
 There are many methods for solving such systems; see, for example, the books \cite{Bjorckbook2024,liesen_strakos_2012, orban2017iterative, saad2003, sctu_book:2023}, the review article \cite{dars:16}, and the references therein.
 The methods can be split into two main classes: direct and iterative (with hybrid methods combining techniques from both classes).
+We briefly discuss these in the following subsections.